How do carboxylic acids behave and how are esters formed?

 Describe the acidity of carboxylic acids and the esterification and hydrolysis of esters.

-The acidity of carboxylic acids, their reactions with bases and carbonates, esterification with alcohols, and the hydrolysis of esters.
+The acidity of carboxylic acids, their reactions with bases, carbonates and metals, esterification with alcohols, and the acid and base hydrolysis of esters, with worked TASC-style examples.

 Reviewed by: AI editorial process; not yet individually human-reviewed